surveysolutions/docs/content/syntax-guide/cslanguage/data-types.md

 writing expressions in C\# language, and especially when using standard C\# and custom Survey Solutions functions it is important to keep in mind the definitions of the various Survey Solutions objects.

-Below the types of Survey Solutions objects are explained in terms of standard C\# classes and types.
-Links are provided to the corresponding definitions on Microsoft's site.
+The types of Survey Solutions objects are explained in terms of standard C\# classes and types below and links are provided to the corresponding definitions on Microsoft's site.

 Note that in the definitions below a question mark indicates a [nullable type](https://msdn.microsoft.com/en-us/library/system.nullable(v=vs.110).aspx).

 Questions